desihub/desiutil/doc/desiInstall.rst

 Module Infrastructure
 ---------------------

-desiInstall sets up the Modules infrastructure by running ``execfile()`` on the Python init file supplied by the Modules install.
+desiInstall sets up the Modules infrastructure by running code in :mod:`desiutil.modules` that is *based on* the Python init file supplied by the Modules infrastructure, but updated to be both Python 2 and Python 3 compatible.

 Find Module File
 ----------------

 desiInstall will search for a module file in ``$WORKING_DIR/etc``.
-If that module file is not found, desiInstall will use the file that comes with desiutil (*i.e.*, this product's own module file).
+If that module file is not found, desiInstall will use the file that comes with desiutil_ (*i.e.*, this product's own module file).

 Load Dependencies
 -----------------